 - To enable users to view which displays/rooms are in use and by how many people

 - To choose which displays do and do not appear to users for connection

 If you want to enable one or more of these capabilities in your Solstice deployment, then you need SDS.

 You must install SDS on a Windows machine with a static IP address because the Solstice displays and client applications will use this IP address to communicate with the directory.
-This can be a PC running Windows 7, 8, or 10, or a Windows Server running 2008 R2 or 2012 R2 and a quad core processor with a minimum of 12GB RAM.
+This can be a PC running Windows 8 or 10, or a Windows Server running 2012 R2 or later and a quad core processor with a minimum of 12GB RAM.
 A Windows 2016 Server may be used if desktop experience is enabled.